3. Properties of Concrete

 III is also frequently employed because it enables forms to be reused quickly, allowing

 construction time to be reduced.
-It is important to note that while Type II gains strength
+It is important to note that while Type III gains strength

 faster than Type I, it does not take its initial set any sooner).